-Registered full or part-time students, all faculty, and staff can fill out a form to enable their Central Arizona College ID to serve as their library card.
+Registered full or part-time students, all faculty, and staff use their Central Arizona College ID as their library card.

 Pinal County residents not affiliated with CAC are eligible to fill out an application for a valid CAC Library card that can be used at all five CAC campus libraries.
 To register you must be at least 18 years of age and provide a current, state-issued photo ID with your current Pinal County Address.